pragya-rana/MAD_2023/README.md

 #### Logout
 The last item on this screen is the logout button.
 It will log you out of your account and take you back to the sign in page.

-### Teachers
-  * **Sign-In:** Teachers will be expected to sign-in using their nsd.org emails.
-  * **Home Page** Once the teacher has been successfully authenticated, they will immediately be brought to a home screen where they will able to look at their events and the classes they teach.
-    * Upcoming events that the teachers are advisors of will be displayed at the top of the home screen.
-All school events will also be displayed.
-    * At the bottom, teachers can access all of the classes they teach.
-By clicking on one of these classes, teachers can see all of their students in the class, and have further access to message them.
-  * **Calendar Page:** Teachers can navigate to the calendar page with a calendar icon.
-They will be able to view all of their upcoming events that they are a part of.
-The events will be similarly displayed to the student page.
-One additional feature will be accessible to teachers at the top of the Calendar page by clicking on the addition icon: the ability to request events.
-    * Request events: Teachers will be able to request an event by inputting a subject, dscription, and time that the event will occur.
-The event will be reviewed and added into the database within a few hours.
-  * **Messaging:** Teachers can message their students.
-They will have access to all of the features that come with messaging (e.g.g photo uploading) that students have.

-### Parents
-  * **Sign-In:** Parents will be expected to sign-in with their gmails.
-  * **Home Page** One the parent has been successfully aunthenticated, they will be immediately be brought to a home screen where they will be able to look at their child(ren)'s upcoming events.
-    * Upcoming events that the parent's child is a part of will be displayed at the top of the home screen.
-All school events will also be displayed.
-    * At the bottom, parents can access their individual child(ren).
-Bu clicking on one child, teachers can report an absence for that child.
-  * **Calendar Page:** Parents can navigate to the calendar page with a calendar icon.
-They will be able to view all of the upcoming events that their child(ren) are a part of.
-The events will be displayed to the student and teacher pages.
-  * **Report Absences:** Parents will have the ability to report an absence of their child.
-They will have to fill out a short form and submit.
-The submission will be evaluated and be updated on the student's record.

-### All Users
-  * **Settings:** Each user will be able to navigate to the settings page by clicking on the settings icon.
-The user can do these actions:
-    * The user will be able to change their pronouns if they wish to do so.
-    * The user will be able to view the licensing & terms of agreement.
-    * The user will be able to suggest feedback about the overall app.
-    * The user will be able to look at help guide to navigate the app if they need to so.
-    * The user will be able logout from the app.
-  * **ASB:** Each user will have access to the ASB page by clicking on the mortarboard icon.
-The user will have access to all of the school events and the ASB Instagram page

 # Support
 If any help is needed while navigating through the app, please contact: [ishita.mundra@gmail.com](ishita.mundra@gmail.com).